 Gas Appliance Repair Technician Career Education and Training Info

 Gas appliance repair technicians fix gas-fired appliances such as dryers, stoves, furnaces, ranges and fireplaces.
 Along with knowledge of gas appliances, they should also possess expertise in diagnosing and repairing problems with the electrical components inside gas appliances that keep them running.
+No formal education is required to become a gas appliance repair tech; on-the-job training is typically provided once employment is secured.
+Associate's degree programs in electronics and electrical engineering are available for those who wish to enroll in a postsecondary program.

 Career Education for a Gas Appliance Repair Technician

 Little formal education is required to become a gas appliance repair technician.
 A high school diploma or equivalent is helpful in first attaining the job, but there are no degree programs available in this field and thus no degree requirements.
-There are, however, post-secondary technical and vocational programs available in appliance repair that can be helpful in finding jobs as gas appliance repair technicians.
+There are, however, postsecondary technical and vocational programs available in appliance repair that can be helpful in finding jobs as gas appliance repair technicians.

 These programs, typically offered at vocational schools or community colleges, generally last 1-2 years and concentrate on education relating to the electrical components of home appliances.
 Even though gas appliances are fired by gases such as liquid propane and natural gas, they still contain electrical components and repair technicians must know how to fix those problems as well as any that can arise from the gas-related components.